JM233333/data-structure-visualizer/README.md

 Run the `.jar` file directly to launch the application.

 *Notice: JDK 1.8 or higher version is required.
-If you build the project with Ant, 1.10.x is required.*
+If you build the project with Ant, then 1.10.x is required.*

 ## Quick Start